Admissions FAQ

 How can I learn more about SJS programs and see the campus?

-We are so proud of the breadth and depth of an SJS education and all the school offers.
-We invite you to learn more to see if it’s a match for your child and family.
+We are incredibly proud of the breadth and depth of an SJS education and all that our school has to offer.
+We invite you to explore and discover whether SJS is the right fit for your child and family.

-A great starting point is here, on the school’s website, where you’ll find dedicated pages for each IB Programme (PYP, MYP, DP) and an outline of the wide variety of clubs and athletics offered.
-Additionally we are pleased to offer a number of in-person and virtual events to learn more about SJS.
-Please visit our Visiting SJS page to see the latest available events.
+A great place to start is right here on our website.
+You’ll find dedicated pages for each of the three IB Programmes (PYP, MYP, DP) along with an overview of our wide range of clubs and athletics.
+We also host a variety of in-person and virtual events designed to help prospective families learn more about SJS.
+To see upcoming opportunities to connect with us, please visit our Visiting SJS page.